Indoor Gardening For Beginners: Basics You Should Know

-Keep in mind, it’s easier to bring back a dying plant from under-watering than a dead plant from overwatering.
+Keep in mind, it’s easier to bring back a dying plant from underwatering than a dead plant from overwatering.

 Ah, you can’t talk about watering without talking about air flow.
-Air flow and water are the two major influencers of plant mold and diseases.
+Airflow and water are the two major influencers of plant mold and diseases.
 Air circulation enables water to evaporate quicker and prevent mold growth which is essential when you are growing your own food indoors.

 How much air flow does a plant need?
-You don’t need to always have a fan blowing directly on your plant but the easiest way to tell if you have enough air flow is by monitoring how fast the soil dries up.
-If the soil is taking longer to dry than it should, experiment with improving the air flow to understand if that is the best solution for you to get your plants to dry sooner.
+You don’t always need to have a fan blowing directly on your plant, but the easiest way to tell if you have enough air flow is by monitoring how fast the soil dries up.
+If the soil is taking longer to dry than it should, experiment with improving the airflow to understand if that is the best solution for you to get your plants to dry sooner.

-Light influences more than photosynthesis, it can also influence the reproductive growth stage which is the time when the plant is ready to produce flowers, fruits or seeds.
+Light influences more than photosynthesis, it can also influence the reproductive growth stage, which is the time when the plant is ready to produce flowers, fruits, or seeds.

 For most plants, you can control growth by manipulating how much light you give your plants.
 This can be especially important if you are growing vegetables such as lettuce which becomes bitter and edible when it goes into the flowering stage.

-- Direct light: Some plants require hours direct light daily in order to grow strong.
+- Direct light: Some plants require hours of direct light daily in order to grow strong.
 This means that the sun is shining right on them, even if it is through a window.

 - Indirect light: There are two situations when you want indirect light.
 The first is when a plant prefers indirect light because they are sensitive to too much direct light.
-The second situation is when you don’t have access to direct light so you can try increasing how much indirect light you can give the plant so it can grow.
+The second situation is when you don’t have access to direct light, so you can try increasing how much indirect light you can give the plant so it can grow.

-Remember to read your plants as they will tell you what they need.
+Remember to read your plants; they will tell you what they need.
 Are they getting yellow leaves or any burn spots?
 Maybe try a spot not as close to the window.
 Are they looking long and leggy?
 Get them some more light so they don’t continue to grow to reach for the light.